Vinukonda

 Vinukonda is a town in Palnadu district of the Indian state of Andhra Pradesh.
 It is a municipality and the headquarters of Vinukonda mandal and administered under Narasaraopet revenue division.

 Etymology

 The town was formerly known as Vishnukundinapuram.
-The hill is in the shape of tortoise.
-Many temples are also found on the top of hill.
+The hill is in the shape of a tortoise.
+Many temples are also found on the top of the hill.
 Srigangasametha Ramalingeswara Swamy temple (according to available sources the deity present in temple was sanctified by Lord Rama).
-Down the hill Sri Lakshmi Narasimha Swamy temple was found which was constructed in Gupta's rule.
+Down the hill Sri Lakshmi Narasimha Swamy temple was found which was constructed in Gupta's rule.At the base of a small hill, there is a temple known as Sri Gunti Anjaneya Swami Vari Devasthanam, which is famous for its miracles.

 History

 Dolmens and other megalithic structures have been found in the town's neighbourhood.
 Inscriptions from about 1000–1400 CE are also to be found in many old temples.
 The Vishnukundinas, a local dynasty, ruled the adjoining areas from here during the turn of the millennium.
 During the medieval era, the hill nearby was the site of a fortress.
 A four-hundred-year-old Jamia Masjid, built in 1640, is the only major relic of Muslim rule in the town.